aelde/ros2_smartdriveduo30_controller/README.md

 # ros2_smartdriveduo30_controller

-hi today im starting with my new robot project (next gen of kalwtummad2).
+hi im AELDE today im starting with my new robot project (next gen of kalwtummad2).

 but these code is just a small path of this project